metio/yosql/docs/content/developers/integration/type-safety.md

 The type of the generated `userId` parameter will default to `java.lang.Object` as long as no other information is given.
 YoSQL does not parse your database schema, nor does it somehow infer the type of `userId` using some smart algorithm.
-Instead it relies on its users to do the work (sorry!).
+Instead, it relies on its users to do the work (sorry!).

 We can change the type of `userId` by adding a front matter to the statement that looks like this: